Punktum-dk/epp-service-specification/README.md

 <a id="info-host"></a>
 ### info host

-This part of the EPP protocol is described in [RFC 5732][RFC5732].
+This part of the EPP protocol is described in [RFC:5732].
 This command adheres to the standard.

+Please note that according to the RFC [section 3.1.2][RFC:5732-3.1.2], the `CLID` points to the sponsoring client.

+This field supports the two administrative models as follows:

+- For registrar managed host object, the `CLID` points to the registrar, see also [Disclosure of Client ID](#disclosure-of-client-id)
-Please note that according to the RFC [section 3.1.2][RFC5732-3.1.2], the `CLID` points to the sponsoring client.
-DK Hostmaster interprets this as the technical contact for the name server pointing to the host object in question.
+- For registrar managed host objects, DK Hostmaster interprets this as the technical contact for the name server identified by the host object

 <a id="info-host-request"></a>
 #### info host request